 China suspends tariff hikes on $126B of US cars, auto parts

-BEIJING (AP) — China announced a 90-day suspension on Friday of tariff hikes on $126 billion of U.S. cars, trucks and auto parts following its cease-fire in a trade battle with Washington that threatens global economic growth.
+China announced a 90-day suspension on Friday of tariff hikes on $126 billion of U.S. cars, trucks and auto parts after its cease-fire in a trade battle with Washington that threatens global economic growth.

 The suspension is China’s first step in response to President Donald Trump’s Dec.
 1 agreement to suspend U.S. tariff hikes for a similar 90-day period while the two sides negotiate over American complaints about Beijing’s technology policy and trade surplus.